7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 `distage` can derive 'factory' implementations from suitable traits using `makeFactory` method.
 This feature is especially useful with `Akka`.
-All unimplemented methods _with parameters_ in a trait will be filled by factory methods:
+All unimplemented methods in a trait will be filled by factory methods:

 Given a class `ActorFactory`: